paridhipal/FindFoodTrucks/README.md

 ## Source code details

 JAVA classes in the project:
-* FindFoodTrucks - Read from and Parse CSV file.
-CSV file contains food truck details of San Francisco including their locations (latitude and longitude.
+* FindFoodTrucks - Read from and Parse the CSV file.
+CSV file contains food truck details of San Francisco including their locations (latitude and longitude).
 Find food trucks in an area based on the latitude and longitude details.
 * FoodTruck - FoodTruck Object Variables and Functions to access these variables.
 * FindFoodTruckExecutor - Executor to find food trucks in an area based on the latitude and longitude.

 ## Common exceptions captured

-The JAR to run successfully requires 3 inputs separated by space (1. latitude 2. longitude and 3.
+The JAR, to run successfully, requires 3 inputs separated by space (1. latitude 2. longitude and 3.
 Full CSV file path).

 * Incorrect inputs passed -  In case of any issues with the inputs, it displays a message "Incorrect input.
 Please pass Latitude, Longitude and CSV_File_Full_Path separated by space."
 * Incorrect CSV File Path - In case of any issues with the file path, it displays a message "Incorrect File Path.
 Please check the CSV file's full path."